NDuan-510/MADS-MS2-Uber-Analysis/README.md

 # Rerunning data processing step

-In the `datasets/raw/merged` directory, we have saved a cleaned version of the merged and scaled dataset that we are using for the modeling.
-We are using Dask on the backend to parition this file so we can save on github; therefore, it is split into many small csv files.
-You can refer to any of these small csv files if you want to view the data, as they have the same schema.
-The prefix name of the split files is `ncr_ride_bookings_with_weather_filled_scaled_short_v2*`.
-In order to read this file as a whole, you can use the helper function `utility.read_data` in the `project_package` to combine them together as a dataframe.
+In the `datasets/raw/merged` directory, we have saved a cleaned version of the merged and scaled dataset that we are using for the modeling, it's called `ncr_ride_bookings_with_weather_filled_scaled_short.csv`.
+If you want to rerun the whole preprocessing step, you can run notebook 2.1-2.3 in the given order.

-You can also view the combined csv file in `datasets/processed/ncr_ride_bookings_with_weather_filled_scaled_short.csv`.

 # Modeling step